Current Water Conservation Measures

 fighting purposes): Only by using Council approved and issued metered standpipes.
 Fees and charges, terms and conditions apply.

-Construction Industry: Unless an exemption has been approved, the use of water in construction is limited to buckets and handheld hoses
+Construction Industry: Unless an exemption has been approved, the use of water in construction is limited to buckets and handheld hoses with trigger or twist nozzles.

 Fire fighting or other emergency purposes: Any time as reasonably required.